 Once you’ve accurately cut out your desired motifs, you will want to make sure your paper piece remains exactly in the centre of the fabric whilst basting.
 This is especially important when design elements are required to meet and blend seamlessly.
 The fussy-cut templates can be used to make sure you line up the paper piece precisely.

-Turn over the cut fabric piece so it is wrong side up.
+Turn over the cut fabric piece so it is the wrong side up.
 Line up your plastic template with the edges of your cut fabric, the window in the centre shows you where the paper piece should sit.
 Dab a small amount of fabric or washable glue on the back of the paper piece, then drop it into the window.
 The glue will hold the paper exactly in the middle.
 The template can now be removed and your shape basted using your preferred method.

 Now you’re ready to start your first fussy-cut project!
 Why not begin with our ‘In Fine Feather’ cushion inside issue 28 of Today’s Quilter magazine?
 Get your copy today straight to your phone, tablet or computer through the Today’s Quilter app for Apple Newsstand or Google Play.